-Exclusive: Mithril, Led by Peter Thiel and Ajay Royan, Closes on Roughly $850 Million
+Mithril, Led by Peter Thiel and Ajay Royan, Closes on Roughly $850 Million

 Royan says he has no “specific policy views.”
 But he does thinks that a Trump win has “created more room for action and to try things.”

 Whether what the President-elect “tries is right remains to be seen,” Royan adds, but new approaches are worth trying.
-“Economic progress didn’t come to the majority of the country,” and Silicon Valley’s thinking around universal basic income “isn’t going to solve that problem,” he says.
+“Economic progress [hasn’t] come to the majority of the country,” and Silicon Valley’s thinking around universal basic income “isn’t going to solve that problem,” he says.
 “It removes agency from individuals.
 And you need to give individuals more agency, not less.”

 0